forax/proxy2/README.md

 Getting Started
 ===============

-The Proxy2 API is composed of only 2 main classes.
+The Proxy2 API is composed of only 2 main classes, *Proxy2* and *MethodBuilder*.

 The class *Proxy2* that defines several static methods named *createAnonymousProxyFactory* which as their names indicate return a factory of proxy instances (objects).
 To create a proxy, you need to pass an interface that will be the interface implemented by the proxy and a *ProxyHandler* that will define the implementation of all the methods od the proxy class.